Islamic inheritance law

 In the same line that many are unaware that, the major part of shariah forms the Ibadah (i.e., devotional or worship) that Muslims have to follow in daily life (i.e., Testimony of faith, Prayer, Fasting, Charity, and Pilgrimage), virtues, morals in life, family, and community.
 So, Shariah law includes worship, devotions, marriage, divorce, paternity, guardianship, child custody, bequest, succession, property, and criminal cases are all heard in Sharia courts.
-We want you to read below quote from one of the book that gives some idea about the structure and weight of the legal vs. non-legal verses of the Holy Quran.
+We want you to read the below quote from one of the books that gives some idea about the structure and weight of the legal vs. non-legal verses of the Holy Quran.

 The portion of Inheritance textual evidence found in the Holy Quran, Surah An-Nisa (i.e., The Women), and the practice of Prophet Muhammad (Sallallahu Alayhi Wasallam).
 The Islamic legal classification includes; Quranic fixed or prescribed sharers, Asabah (i.e.,Residuary or Agnate heirs), and Distant kindred.
 Each category of heirs is subject to Hajb (i.e., blocking or exclusion) rules.
-Also, share recalculations (Radd, Awwal) required if total share is not 1 or 100%.
+Also, share recalculations (Radd, Awwal) are required if the total share is not 1 or 100%.
 Under Islamic law, Six heirs got the promised heirship without exclusion (i.e., no heirs can disinherit them), including Husband (widower) or Wife (widow), Sons, Daughters, Father, and Mother.
 Paternal (Half or Consanguine)/Maternal (Uterine) Siblings (step-children from step-parents) and Full (Real) Siblings can inherit but are subject to differences of opinion among Madhab.
 An adopted child cannot inherit under traditional Sunni Islamic law.
 However, they may receive part of the testamentary Bequest, but the opinions of Sunni Islamic jurists may differ.
-The testamentary freedom is restricted to one-third, and there are restrictions on who is eligible to receive the bequest.
+The testamentary freedom is restricted to one-third, with restrictions on who is eligible to receive the bequest.
 For example, Islamic legal heirs cannot receive testamentary bequests because they have given their share as per Hadith Sunan Ibn Majah 2714, Book 22, Hadith 20, which states, "Allah (Subhanahu Wa Ta aala) has given each person who has rights his rights, but there is no bequest for an heir."
 Although it is not mandatory to do bequests for Muslims.

 A major difference from Western law is that classical Sharia not only contains legal rules (contracts, family, criminal law), but also social standards (dietary laws, clothing codes, segregation of the sexes).
 This characterises Sharia as being not only a legal system but also a moral and ethical system.
-Sharia as a slogan is the divine blueprint for a righteous society.
+Sharia, as a slogan, is the divine blueprint for a righteous society.
 It serves primarily as a battle cry in a context in which righteousness is hard to find.
-This battle cry, with its emphasis on morality and decency, focuses on moral aspects of Sharia rather than on concrete legal rules. -Factsheet Sharia Jurisdiction, FORUM
+This battle cry, with its emphasis on morality and decency, focuses on the moral aspects of Sharia rather than on concrete legal rules. -Factsheet Sharia Jurisdiction, FORUM

-Islamic law (or called Shariah, Sharia, Saria, Sariya) is the ultimate law for Muslims.
+Islamic law (also called Shariah, Sharia, Saria, Sariya) is the ultimate law for Muslims.
 The Inheritance law for Muslims is the second oldest religious law after the Jewish inheritance law.
 Islamic Inheritance law is the foundation for Islamic estate planning (i.e. Islamic Wills or Trust).
 Appreciation of the hidden beauty of Muslim succession law can only be visible when you dig in and explore through learning.
 Many scholars and professionals have created and published great work, templates, pamphlets, videos, and books, and Wassiyyah has consolidated in a form that is easy to navigate or learn.
 Now, you no longer need to figure out a more than 35 pages long Mawarith schedule.
-The book of Al-Sirajiyyah a great small book for legal firms and lawyers, has extensive information about Islamic inheritance law, but it was not available for many non-Arabs until Almaric Rumsey translated it into English by 1792.
+The book of Al-Sirajiyyah a great small book for legal firms and lawyers has extensive information about Islamic inheritance law, but it was not available for many non-Arabs until Almaric Rumsey translated it into English by 1792.
 Many books refer to Mohammadan law (or similar wording), but it's not easy to link all those books together, which we have compiled in this blog and explained the purpose.
 Wassiyyah spent years researching, digesting, and publishing the Islamic Inheritance law literature in many forms for the benefit of the community.
 Wassiyyah's work has been reviewed by highly qualified (Doctorate/Ph.D.)
 Shaikhs, Imams, and Muftis.
 Sunni Islamic scholars who spent years in the field of Islamic Inheritance law.
-We will share more information in our course regarding the expertise we use for our content.
-Our goal is to allow everyone to learn the most important spiritual law that has not only connected to the material world (i.e. wealth) but it matters a lot for Muslims' salvation.
+In our course, we will share more information regarding the expertise we use for our content.
+Our goal is to allow everyone to learn the most important spiritual law that has not only connected to the material world (i.e. wealth), but it matters a lot for Muslims' salvation.
 We hope you can benefit from this work and share it with others through social media.
 Please find all resources below, and do not forget to leave your FEEDBACK so that we can improve further.